 Denominator The number of members who responded to the survey and indicated that they were current smokers or tobacco users.
-Member response choices must be as follows to be included in the denominator:

-Q46 = "Every day" or "Some days."

-Q47 = "Never" or "Sometimes" or "Usually" or "Always."

-The number of members in the denominator who indicated that they received advice to quit from a doctor or other health provider by answering "Sometimes" or "Usually" or "Always" to Q47.

-Discussing Cessation Medications
+Member response choices must be as follows to be included in the denominator: Q48 = "Every day" or "Some days."
+Q49 = "Never" or "Sometimes" or "Usually" or "Always."
+Numerator The number of members in the denominator who indicated that they received advice to quit from a doctor or other health provider by answering "Sometimes" or "Usually" or "Always" to Q49.
+Discussing Cessation Medications Denominator The number of members who responded to the survey and indicated that they

 The number of members who responded to the survey and indicated that they were current smokers or tobacco users.
-Member response choices must be as follows to be included in the denominator:

-Q46 = "Every day" or "Some days."
+Member response choices must be as follows to be included in the denominator: Q48 = "Every day" or "Some days."

-Q48 = "Never" or "Sometimes" or "Usually" or "Always."
+Q50 = "Never" or "Sometimes" or "Usually" or "Always."

-The number of members in the denominator who indicated that their doctor or health provider recommended or discussed cessation medications by answering "Sometimes" or "Usually" or "Always" to Q48.
+Numerator The number of members in the denominator who indicated that their doctor or health provider recommended or discussed cessation medications by answering "Sometimes" or "Usually" or "Always" to Q50.